krh5058/RDK/README.md

 11/27/12

-Added bounds check, masking, and output â€˜dotoutâ€™ to DotGen.
+Added bounds check, masking, and output ÔdotoutÕ to DotGen.
 Fixed exp.dot.n to equal # of dots in dot field.exp.dot.n_masked is # of dots after mask.

 11-15-12